 Litigation Practice: Trial and Appeal

 Litigation is the most serious legal decision a client will make.
 Risk assessment are prudent.
 Financial commitment must match the goals of litigation and be backed up by solid legal advice and sound strategic decisioning.
-The judge needs to see your position as legitimate, effective, convincing.
-There must be constructive dialogue with Opposing Counsel.
+The judge needs to see your position as legitimate, effective and convincing.
+There must be constructive dialogue with the opposing counsel.
 We are currently entertaining these types of cases: